-A challenge for Spain is the appropriate and timely implementation, in its regulation and practices, of the outcomes of the WENRA on-going review of the harmonisation of the reference levels in the field of external hazards.
+A challenge for Spain is the appropriate and timely implementation, in its regulation and practices, of the outcomes of the WENRA review of the reference levels in the field of external hazards.

 Spain has prepared a convincing and effectively controlled action plan to establish a higher level of safety for its nuclear power plants in the light of the Fukushima lessons.